Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 • Improves coordination

-• 48% have a risk of developing an identical twin, if a pathology is detected in the second;
+• 48% have a risk of developing an identical twin, if pathology is detected in the second;

 • if one of the parents and one of the grandparents is sick, the risk of the child developing the disease is 13%;